 Work On Your Social Network

-Reach out to your family and friends.
-Spend time with them.
-Do fun activities with them, have long conversations with them, or work together on a community project.
+Reach out to your family and friends and aim to spend more quality time with them.
+Do fun activities together, have long conversations, maybe even work together on a community project.
 By spending quality time with other people, you become less desperate to get love from your significant other.

-Being too needy often comes from depending on someone else to make you happy.
-That puts both of you in a terrible position.
+Being codependent often comes from needing someone else to make you happy.
+That puts both of you in an uncomfortable position.
 They have to figure out what it will take to do that, and you have to wait and hope they manage it.
-The pressure in the relationship can be incredible.
+The pressure that this causes can be detrimental to both of you.

 Develop Your Independence

 Want to be codependent?
 Probably not.
 If you want to have a healthy, happy love relationship, you need to become more independent.
 Learning to be assertive can help you stand up for yourself better without hurting others unnecessarily.
-You can ask for your partner's opinions on your individual decisions but remember that they're yours to make.
-Become independent enough that you can get what you need for yourself.
+You can ask your partner's opinions on your individual decisions but remember that they're yours to make.
+Strive to become independent enough to get what you need for yourself.

 People in a healthy relationship are usually interdependent.
 This means that they work together to meet both their needs.
-Yet, they each have their own individual identity.
-They each take care of many of their own needs.
+At the same time, they each have their identity.
 They remain comfortable taking care of their own needs when the other person isn't available or lets them down.

 Pursue Personal Interests